Kizuati/magictopgrade/README.md

 # ⚡ MagicTopgrade
 Automated, silent system updates for Windows using `topgrade-rs`.
 Designed for power users who want a "set it and forget it" update loop without manual intervention.

-## ⚠️ Critical Warning
+## ⚠️ Warning
-**This script modifies system security settings.**
+**This script fuckie-wuckies system security settings.**
-- **UAC Modification:** Temporarily disables UAC prompts (`ConsentPromptBehaviorAdmin = 0`) during execution to prevent update interruptions.
+- **UAC Bypass:** Temporarily disables UAC prompts (`ConsentPromptBehaviorAdmin = 0`) during execution to prevent update interruptions.
 If this gets fucked up, very sad.
 This is the cost of convenience.
 -
 ## Prerequisites
 - **Windows 10/11**